meghnauppuluri-design/chip_partitioning_algo/docs/code_documentation.md

 The Python implementation contains functions for:

-- input processing;
+- input processing
-- graph initialization;
+- graph initialization
-- FM partitioning;
+- FM partitioning
-- gain calculation;
+- gain calculation
-- cell movement;
+- cell movement
-- rollback;
+- rollback
-- recursive partitioning; and
+- recursive partitioning
-- Graphviz visualization.
+- Graphviz visualization

 This document describes the purpose of each major function in the source code.

----

 ## 2. Function Summary